Management of research degrees

 Research degrees are governed by a number of committees and departments.
 Find out how decisions are made and how your voice is heard.

 The Graduate Board

 Admission, progress, examination and decisions regarding the award of research degrees also fall within the remit of the Graduate Board.
-Postgraduate researchers are represented on the Board and on Faculty Graduate School Committees.
+Postgraduate researchers are represented on the Board and on faculty Graduate School Committees.

-Postgraduate Research and Operations has responsibility for providing the Graduate Board with the information which the Board requires both in a routine way and for any special circumstances that may develop.
+Doctoral College Operations has responsibility for providing the Graduate Board with the information which the Board requires both in a routine way and for any special circumstances that may develop.

-Postgraduate Research and Operations and Scholarships
+Doctoral College Operations and Scholarships

 Location: Student Services Centre, Level 9, Marjorie and Arnold Ziff Building

 Registration: firstname.lastname@example.org (0113) 343 5057